- Corporate Group Relief

 Key Employee R&D Credit

-With effect from 1 January 2012 a credit may be awarded to a key employee by means of a tax credit.
+A credit may be awarded to a key employee by means of a tax credit.

 The employee must;